 If you are planning to journey to the lagoon from Reykjavik, expect a rich plethora of sights along the way, including the cascading waterfalls Seljalandsfoss and Skógafoss, and the black sand beach Reynisfjara, only a short amble from the village of Vik.
 You will also pass through the jet black desert, Maelifellssandur, sporting excellent views of the emerging Skaftafell Nature Reserve.

-Jökulsárlón lagoon itself, however, is by no means short of enticement.
+Jökulsárlón lagoon itself, however, is by no means short of enticement, nor is short of surreal, breathtaking experience.
 Groups of seals happily play amidst the bobbing icebergs whilst Arctic tern swoop overhead, sometimes dive-bombing visitors who trample to close to their nesting grounds.
 If you fancy getting an up close look at the icebergs themselves, you can always hop on to one of the lagoon's boat tours, the only safe method of getting within touching distance.

 Over recent decades, scientists have noted how the lagoon is increasing in size whilst the adjacent glacier recedes, a clear symptom of the dangers posed by climate change.
 The sheer, natural magnificence of the lagoon is all the persuasion necessary to understand the importance of combatting global warming, not just for the sake of Iceland's environment, but for our planet and our responsibility toward it.